Nikos Liberopoulos

-Nikos Liberopoulos (Νίκος Λυμπερόπουλος; born on 4 August 1975) is a retired Greek former professional international footballer who played as a forward.
+Nikos Liberopoulos (Νίκος Λυμπερόπουλος; born on 4 August 1975) is a retired Greek former international footballer who played as a forward.
 He is famous for his aim-to-goal shot, his innate in-play instincts, and his technical attacking skills.
 Liberopoulos is a unique player in Greek domestic football, as he is equally adored by fans of both AEK Athens and Panathinaikos.
 He is the only player to be recorded in the top ten scorers of all time for both these teams.
 Indeed, after seven seasons at Panathinaikos Liberopoulos scored 103 goals.
 On 10 May 2012, he reached a milestone 100 goals for AEK Athens after a brace against Atromitos, making him the only player in history to score a hundred goals for both Athens clubs (NOTE: this contradicts the tabulated data below, which gives 101 goals for AEK Athens and 87 goals for Panathinaikos.
 The latter is also in disagreement with data on the Elite Football website: 92 goals at AEK Athens and 76 goals at Panathinaikos).
 On 8 September 2017, he became the Technical Director of AEK.

 Club career

 Early years

-Liberopoulos started his career football career at the local Erani Filiatra, he then moved to Kalamata in 1994.
+Liberopoulos started his professional football career at the local Erani Filiatra, he then moved to Kalamata in 1994.
 After an impressive debut season in Greece's top division, AEK Athens and Olympiacos tried to sign him during the summer of 1996 yet Panathinaikos managed to snap him up.

 Panathinaikos

-In summer 1996, he signed for Panathinaikos.
+In summer 1996, Liberopoulos signed for Panathinaikos.
 With them he reached the semi-final stage of the UEFA Champions League.
 Italian clubs, mainly Juventus and Hellas Verona showed interest in hiring him, but his loyalty to Panathinaikos kept him in Athens.
 In 2003, Liberopoulos clashed with Panathinaikos' board which eventually led to him leaving the club.
-While at Panathinaikos he would deliberately misplace passes to his colleague Marco Villa because he saw him as more of a threat than a teammate.

 AEK Athens

-Following his departure from Panathinaikos he was ready to join Sochaux, but he finally chose AEK Athens where he became a formidable offensive player and inspirational leader.
+Following his departure from Panathinaikos he was ready to join Sochaux, but on 31 July 2003 Liberopoulos signed for AEK Athens.
 He went to score several times against his former team but never celebrated earning the fans' applause and a standing ovation for his action.
 He helped AEK Athens scoring 79 times in his 195 appearances and earning a top scorer award during the 2006–07 season.
 His most important goals originated from two long range shots, one in a 1–0 win against Lille and another in a 4–0 with against Olympiacos.
 During June 2007, Liberopoulos was offered a lucrative contract with 1.
 FC Nürnberg worth 4 million euros, which he declined to remain with AEK Athens.
 Club president, Demis Nikolaidis had publicly announced his intent to retain Liberopoulos at all costs in an effort to bolster AEK Athens' chances at achieving dominance in the Greek Super League.
 On 7 July 2008, Liberopoulos was released by AEK.
 German team Eintracht Frankfurt announced his signing on 13 July 2008.